-I have encountered two swimmers who have a problem with front crawl back crawl leg kick.
-When asked to kick, their legs are kicking too deep and too wide apart.
-Also legs are as straight as a ruler so the swimmer moves nowhere, any suggestions?
+I have encountered two swimmers who have a problem with front crawl and back crawl leg kicks.
+Their legs kick too deep and wide apart when asked to kick.
+Also, the legs are as straight as a ruler, so the swimmer moves nowhere; any suggestions?

 There must be a slight knee bend and a very relaxed ankle.
-Try to encourage your swimmers to ‘kick with floppy feet’ or make their feet ‘like fins’.
+Encourage your swimmers to ‘kick with floppy feet’ or make their feet ‘like fins’.
 This may encourage a relaxed leg kick and a kick that generates enough power to maintain some movement.

 The swimmers will definitely get a better feel of how they should kick and move through the water.

-Also kicking whilst sat on the pool side can be useful as they can actually see their legs kicking and maybe compare with a correct leg kick next to them, they can see and therefore feel the difference in how the legs should be kicking.
+Also, kicking whilst sitting on the poolside can be useful as they can see their legs kicking and maybe compare with a correct leg kick next to them; they can see and therefore feel the difference in how the legs should be kicking.

 They will then hopefully transpose this into a correct action whilst swimming along.